rd-alliance/metadata-catalog-dev/INSTALLATION.md

 Again, please refer to the [deployment options] documented by the Flask developers for how to run the Catalog in production.

+## Things to watch out for

+The Dulwich library for working with Git is quite sensitive, and will not stage any commits if a `gitignore` file (local or global) contains lines consisting solely of space characters.